 Workplace wellness programs for mental health typically teach stress management skills.
 Programs that promote positive emotions may also improve productivity.

 While these programs can have a meaningful, positive impact on health, employee participation is often limited.
-To increase participation, it is very important to include workers in decisions about which programs to adopt.
+It is very important to include workers in decisions about which programs to adopt to increase participation.

-Participation also improves when managers support the program, which typically requires managerial training on the program and how to promote it among workers.
+Participation in mental illness wellness programs also improves when managers support the program, which typically requires managerial training on the program and how to promote it among workers.

 Another way managers can support employees’ mental health is by visibly participating in workplace wellness programs.
-If employees see managers attending the program they may be more confident in attending.
+Employees who see managers attending the program may be more confident in attending.
 This is because management participation can help reduce the stigma around mental illness.

 4. Fighting mental health stigma by changing norms

 Employees experiencing mental illness or just mental health struggles often face substantial stigma.
 They might avoid treatment because they are concerned about losing their job or being viewed differently.